Botifython/website/index.md

 This command cleanly removes Nix from your system, leaving no trace behind.
 It's an elegant solution for both trying out new software and maintaining a clean, conflict-free system environment.

+## Where's The Apps?

+There are 2 apps slated for release with Botifython:

+1. Link-graph Visualizer
+2. Content Gap Analysis Tool

+These tools are in the proces of being ported.
+One already exist as a web app and just needs to be plugged in here, and the other is still a Jupyter Notebook, but the system is designed to allow easy notebook conversion to an app.
+So stay tuned!